 What if I have to catch up on earlier years?

-You can easily catch up on old years with unpaid taxes but there can be interest costs and penalties (see our report Spanish late reporting fines).
+You can easily catch up on previous years, but there may be interest costs and penalties (see our report Spanish late reporting fines).
 Before 2008 the tax was higher as well because Spain also had the "wealth tax". Â (The wealth tax has returned in 2011, but now only applies to non-residents with Spanish assets of over â‚¬700,000.)
-On the plus side, there is a statute of limitations that applies to unpaid Spanish tax which means that tax is not collectable after four years.
+On the plus side, there is a statute of limitations that applies to unpaid Spanish tax which means that tax is not collectable after four years from its due date.
 If you want advice on the costs and implications of unpaid taxes including back years, send us an email.
-It may not be as painful as you think, although we do charge an extra â‚¬20 for back years as they cannot be submitted swiftly online.
+It may not be as painful as you think, although we do charge an extra â‚¬20 for overdue years as they cannot be submitted swiftly online.